mrpowers-io/spark-daria/README.md

 3. Publish JAR

 Run `sbt` to open the SBT console.

+*IMPORTANT* Run `sbt clean` before running the publish commands!
+Otherwise you may run into [this error](https://github.com/xerial/sbt-sonatype/issues/282).

 Run `> ; + publishSigned; sonatypeBundleRelease` to create the JAR files and release them to Maven.
 These commands are made available by the [sbt-sonatype](https://github.com/xerial/sbt-sonatype) plugin.